 MoodGYM emphasizes the importance of self-evaluation and looking at the “big picture.”
 It is based on a type of therapy called Cognitive Behavior Therapy, which focuses on changing how people think about themselves and how they behave.
 While some would say this is advice is ordinary, somehow MoodGYM has figured out a way to connect it to our lives, convincing us that insecurities really are overcomable if one wants to overcome them.
 MoodGYM’s success is undoubtedly built around the person’s desire to improve their attitude.
 Since the website is highly interactive, how much one gets out of it depends on how much is put into it.

 Can MoodGYM replace human contact or medication?
 Probably not.
-But it is free and can provide insight to a range of people, those who have been in a rut from a few months to a lifetime.
+But it is affordable and can provide insight to a range of people, those who have been in a rut from a few months to a lifetime.
 MoodGYM may not work for everyone, but MoodGYM seems designed for men and women and a wide range of ages.
 From my experience, I believe it can be effective for anyone, as long as they are willing to log on with an open mind.

 All articles on our website have been approved by Dr. Diana Zuckerman and other senior staff.